Introduction

 Net Farm Income by country

-Distribution of Net Farm Income in the UK
+Distribution of Net Farm Income in GB

 Cash Income